Lenyn Sosa Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.
+- The Rays pitching staff is 14th in the league with a collective nine strikeouts per nine innings.

-- The Rays' 2.74 team ERA is No. 1 among all MLB pitching staffs.
+- The Rays' 2.83 team ERA ranks first among all MLB pitching staffs.

-- The Rays are sending McClanahan (4-0) to the mound for his sixth start of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.
+- Eflin (3-0) gets the starting nod for the Rays in his fourth start of the season.
+He's put together a 2.81 ERA in 16 2/3 innings pitched, with 16 strikeouts.

-- The lefty's last time out was on Saturday against the Chicago White Sox, when he went six innings, surrendering two earned runs while giving up three hits.
+- In his last time out on Sunday, the righty went five innings against the Chicago White Sox, giving up one earned run while surrendering three hits.

+- In three games this season, the 29-year-old has a 2.81 ERA and 9 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.